 Over time, Bill Pelke became more and more convinced that his grandmother would have had an attitude of love and compassion for Paula Cooper and her family.
 Said Pelke,

 "My Grandmother would have been appalled that this girl was on death row.
 I was convinced that my grandmother would have had love and compassion for this girl and this girl’s family and convinced beyond a shadow of a doubt that my grandmother wanted me to have that same love and compassion.
 I did not have any.
 But I was so convinced that’s what she would have wanted that in a short prayer I begged God to please, please, please give me love and compassion for Paula Cooper and her family."

 That prayer was answered.
-Within three months of the time Cooper was sentenced to death, Bill Pelke was able to forgive Paula Cooper for what she had done to his grandmother.
+Within three months of the time Paula Cooper was sentenced to death, Pelke was able to forgive her for what she had done to his grandmother.
 He became one of the strongest and most visible advocates for removing Cooper from death row.
 And his advocacy was effective.

 A Killer Is Set Free

 In 1989, a series of rulings in both state and federal courts led to the Indiana Supreme Court commuting Cooper’s sentence to 60 years in prison.
 She earned credits toward early release, and in June of 2013, at the age of 43, she was set free on parole after having served 27 years.

 During her incarceration, Bill Pelke visited Cooper in prison, and the two eventually began exchanging weekly emails.
 He never asked her to explain why she had committed the horrific murder because, as he said, “There’s not a good answer for that.”
 Still, Pelke became convinced that Cooper was truly remorseful for what she had done.